-From Margaret on January 21st, 2011 in Green Remodeling
+From Dean Dowd on January 21, 2011 in Green Remodeling

 The most beautiful modern homes today merge eco-intelligence with aesthetic freshness.
 The owners of this home, Ed and Joanne Ellis, paid a small price of three years of work and anticipation for a home that will last for years, and actually helps reverse damage on the earth.
 This gorgeous sustainable home on Bainbridge Island, WA, achieves this marriage flawlessly.